Ashishkr05/crypto-wallet/README.md

 solidity-> this language is used for smart contract ,etheriun is withdraw or deposit by this code. [etherium Blockchain]

+Web 3.0 ->In a Web3 world, information is stored in virtual digital wallets, not in data centers.
+Individuals use these wallets to tap into Web3 applications, which are run on blockchain technology

 JSON -> javaScript Object Notation is a standard text-based format for representing structured data based on JavaScript object syntax.
 It is commonly used for transmitting data in web applications

-#TECHNOLOGY USE

 Web3 , Html , javascript , node js and solidity .